Bourbon claim to the Spanish throne: Philip of Anjou and the French Succession

-Philip of France, Duke of Anjou, was the second son of Louis, le Grand Dauphin and Maria Anna of Bavaria, known as Dauphine Victoire, a younger brother of Louis, Duke of Burgundy and an uncle of Louis XV of France.
+Philip of France, Duke of Anjou, was the second son of Louis, le Grand Dauphin and Maria Anna of Bavaria, known as Dauphine Victoire, a younger brother of Louis, Duke of Burgundy and an uncle of Louis XV.

 Philip was born at the Palace of Versailles in France.
 His older brother, Louis, Duke of Burgundy, was in line to the throne right after his father, Le Grand Dauphin, thus leaving him and his younger brother, Charles, Duke of Berry little expectation to ever rule over France.
 However, his fortune (and that of his grandfather Louis XIV) started looking up when the degenerate last monarch of Spain, Charles II, fell ill.
 Both of Charles's marriages had failed to produce any offspring.